Oberlin Law Scholars Program

-- Complete the Law Scholars Internship Registration Form (in the information packet) and the Waiver (separate document, sent via email), by Friday, May 10, and submit these to the Office of Career Services in Stevenson Hall.
+- Complete the Law Scholars Internship Registration Form (in the information packet) and the Waiver (separate document, sent via email), by Friday, May 10, and submit these to the Career Center in Stevenson Hall.
 Any extensions to this deadline must be approved by Richard Berman.

 - You are expected to clarify the details and logistical arrangements for your internship site with your supervisor prior to your first day (start date, end date, expected arrival and departure times each day, appropriate dress for your site, who your contact at the site will be, etc.).
 You are expected to follow these guidelines consistently, or to talk with your supervisor in advance if you need to make alternate arrangements (for example, asking permission if you know you would like to leave early on a certain day).

 - You are expected to contact Richard Berman as soon as possible if you encounter difficulties at your internship site that you are unable to resolve with your supervisor.
 Of course, you’re also welcome to stay in touch with questions, for support with challenges, or just to let us know how things are going!

 - Assignments: These are designed to help you identify and achieve your learning goals for the internship, to provide a forum for you to receive structured feedback on your work, and to ensure that Oberlin will receive feedback to help us continue to improve the program for both sites and students in future years.
 The deadlines listed are for the summer; these can be adjusted if your internship takes place at a different time.